andreasmhallberg/andreasmhallberg.github.io/_posts/2017-03-03-stretchable-kashida-and-arabic-text-justificiation-in-latex.md

 One solution to this is to use a stretchable kashida that is placed between all connecting characters.
 It just so happens that TeX, with its glue mechanism, provides tools to do this fairly easily and very reliably.
 If no stretching is needed to justify the text, the kashidas get a width of zero and do not appear at all.
 If some stretching is needed to fill the line (which in practice will virtually always be the case), then all these stretchable kashidas are stretched with an equal amount until the line is filled.
 There is thus no fixed or even default width of this kashida, it will be as long or short as it needs to be, and all stretchable kashidas on the same line will be of the same width.

 Have a look at the page below.
 It contains three paragraphs, taken at random from an Arabic news site.
 The three paragraphs are typeset three times each, first in three columns, then in four, and then in five columns.
 The more, and thus the narrower, the columns, the more difficult it is for the typesetting engine to find a good way of distributing words on the lines to avoid big, white spaces between words.
-In the last part with five columns, the text looks really bad, with large white blobs scattered all over surface of the text.
+In the last part with five columns, the text looks really bad, with large white blobs scattered all over the surface of the text.

 ![Example text without stretchable kashida.](/images/2017-03-03/no-kashida.png)

 Now compare this with the following page.
-Here the same text is set with the same font, font size and columns, but with a stretchable kashida at every letter connection.
+Here the same text is set with the same font, font size, and columns, but with a stretchable kashida at every letter connection.
 Note the total lack of white blobs.
 The stretchable kashida nicely fills every line, producing an even and attractive text surface.

 ![Example text with stretchable kashida.](/images/2017-03-03/kashida.png)